cs-ed/ed-tech-plan-leecology/README.md

 #### Teacher Technologies #####

-During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade, and GithubAutograder.*
+During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade, goguardian, and GithubAutograder.*

 Visual Studio Code is a way to edit code, and to see the changes that you are making to it in real time on the computer.
 Github will be used to upload the code and to make websites for the students.
 MakerArcade is an online website that will be used for teaching the basics of coding to students in a block based format.
+GoGuardian is a software that my school uses to monitor what websites students are using and to block access to specific sites.
 Github autograder will be used to check student code and give automated feedback to the students.

 ### Hardware Specifications